informalsystems/quint/docs/pages/docs/development-docs/rfcs/rfc001-sum-types.md

 ### Constructors

-Internally, we need to need add an operator `variant` similar to the "injection" operator from [Leijen05](https://www.microsoft.com/en-us/research/publication/extensible-records-with-scoped-labels/):
+Internally, we need to add an operator `variant` similar to the "injection" operator from [Leijen05](https://www.microsoft.com/en-us/research/publication/extensible-records-with-scoped-labels/):